-Kounila Keo is a managing director of the Redhill Asia Cambodia.
+Kounila Keo is the Managing Partner at Mekhala Radiant Communications.
 She was listed on Forbes 30 under 30 Asia in 2017.
 Kounila is known as one of the first few Cambodian women bloggers.
-She is known for her blog, Blue Lady Blog, which comments social development in Cambodia.
+Her blog, Blue Lady Blog, discusses issues related to social development in Cambodia.
 Kounila holds the master’s degree in public policy from Lee Kuan Yew School of Public Policy in Singapore.

 Q: You are an inspiring leader.
 You have been selected for the Forbes 30 Under 30 in 2017, and now you are a managing director of the RedHill.
 Do you have a word to describe your own identity?

 Kounila: My identity is what I remind myself every day.
 I came from a place where I had nothing.
 In one word, I would say I was from a place of hopeless.
 I kept telling myself that I am going to get better one day.
 I motivated myself that other people can make it—I am also able to make it.
 Even though I was not able to do it at that time, I kept reminding myself that I will be able to do it because others have already done it.